asg-suraj/PythonCryptoPrgrams/README.md

-The Docker image is also provided by Cryptohack which comes with all required Libraries If you have Docker, it's as simple as running: docker run -p 127.0.0.1:8888:8888 -it hyperreality/cryptohack:latest just after running open localhost/8888
+The Docker image is also provided by Cryptohack which comes with all required Libraries If you have Docker, it's as simple as running: docker run -p 127.0.0.1:8888:8888 -it hyperreality/cryptohack:latest

+just after running open localhost/8888 in browser(localhost = 127.0.0.1)